 As we also have forgiven our debtors.
 Note the past tense [remitted, let go, no resentment or offense, already].
 Remember Jesus was talking as “we…” Think what would have happened if Jesus was not true (Lk 23:34)?!
 Think about Eph 4:22-28; Col 3:13; 1 Jn 2:12; Jn 20:21-23 (Mt 16:17-19; Lk 5:18-25).
 Do we really fully grasp – and heed – Mt 15:6-11?
 This one thing Jesus demonstrated over and over again: Let God’s Spirit permanently and continually dwell within you and you will hear and follow Him.
 Still you can betray Him if you don’t act on His Words (Jm 2:15-26; consider the meditation called “The Last Supper”).

 And lead us not into temptation!
 Jm 1:13-23; Is 5:18; Jn 10:27?!
 Note that 1 Cor 10:13 is followed by v 14-15.
 Jesus is saying we should be where Father wants us to be: not distracted by thieves, our own lust/greed and self-righteousness, or least of all the devil.
 We successfully resist the enemy [wrong thoughts] only by focussing on Jesus Christ and His Spirit guiding us (Jn 4:24; 14:26), to stop wasting time and energy on reasoning that is not seeking, but that only reflect distrust in Jesus Christ!
 We should therefore not seek out places where He would need to lead us out of self-inflicted calamities (Is 5:18-21) and suspect Him of getting us there and then ask His protection – especially if we ignore what is confirmed in Heb 10:26-27,38-39!… So, even if today, some scholars claim this statement of verse 13 was translated wrong, may it very well just have been understood wrong!
 Refer to the meditations “Mixing Old and New” and “The Covenant and the Law”.

-The reader might also want to contemplate the paper “Prayer” and “Intercession” on this website.
+The reader might also want to contemplate the meditation “Prayer” and “Intercession” on this website.
 At any rate, be blessed and live out Phil 4:13; 1 Thess 5:23!…

 2 Tim 3:16,17